Medical School Application Timeline

 - If you have not taken then MCAT yet, do so by early summer.

-- Submit your AMCAS, AACOMAS, or TMDSAS web-based applications as early as June, and it is recommended that you do not submit later than the 4th of July.
+- Submit your AMCAS, AACOMAS, or TMDSAS web-based applications as early as June, and it is strongly recommended that you do not submit later than the 4th of July.
 The prehealth advisor is happy to read drafts of your personal statement.
 Do not underestimate how much time it takes to write this essay!

 - Work on and complete secondary applications that are sent to you by individual medical schools.
 These applications will usually have additional essay questions and there will be secondary application fees